oknozor/jetkcli/README.md

 ## Installation

-To install jetcli you will need [rust installed on your system](https://www.rust-lang.org/tools/install).
+To install Jetkcli you will need [rust installed on your system](https://www.rust-lang.org/tools/install).

-you can then run `cargo install jetcli`
+you can then run `cargo install jetkcli`

 ### Global settings